 The opiate addiction treatment center in Bend, OR can not only help you get clean from drugs but can begin to reverse these effects and rewire your brain.
 Evidence-based addiction therapies target the underlying causes of addiction.
 With the help of credentialed staff, you can assess any mental health conditions or disorders that have played a part in your addiction.

 Often, serious mental health symptoms drive those suffering from them to seek relief from drugs or alcohol.
 This only makes the effects of addiction on your brain chemistry more severe.
 Dual diagnosis treatment provides assistance with severe mental health symptoms and offers extra resources for the long-term coping skills you need for recovery.

 What to Expect at Opiate Addiction Treatment

 Reversing the cycle of addiction begins at a substance abuse treatment center.
 There are many options for opiate addiction treatment.
-These range from 24/7 care at a medical detox or residential center down to outpatient treatment that only meets a few times a week.
+These outpatient treatment and therapy programs range from meeting almost every day to meeting a few times a week.
 Once you have made the decision to contact a treatment center, they will perform an assessment of your needs.
 At any stage of addiction or recovery, there is a treatment program that will meet you where you are, so you can take the next steps toward lasting recovery.

 During any treatment program, you can expect to partake in some of the following therapies: